-Do you suffer from a medical condition or allergy that impairs your daily life?
+Do you live with a medical condition?
 Well, maybe a service animal could be a life-changing companion for you.

 Not only does having a four-legged, furry friend at your side reduce anxiety and sadness ... but these highly trained, loving dogs can really make your daily life so much easier.